FEE-HELP is for eligible full-fee paying students and covers up to 100% of your tuition fees.

 How to apply

-Before you apply for FEE-HELP you MUST READ the Australian Government’s FEE-HELP information booklet.
+Before you apply for an optional FEE-HELP loan, you must read the Australian Government’s FEE-HELP information booklet.

 After you apply